-systools SASL Reference Manual

-A directory called releases is also included in the release package, containing Name.rel and a subdirectory called RelVsn.
-RelVsn is the release version as specified in Name.rel.

-releases/RelVsn contains the boot script Name.boot renamed to start.boot and, if found, the files relup and sys.config.
-These files are searched for in the same directory as Name.rel, in the current working directory, and in any directories specified using the path option.
+A directory called releases/RelVsn is also included in the release package.
+The release version RelVsn is found in the release package.
+This directory contains Name.rel, the boot script Name.boot renamed to start.boot and, if found, the files relup and sys.config.